 In a word, yes.

-Drivers tasked with touring for d’Luxe are all registered Victoria passenger transport drivers and our cars are appropriately registered with the Victorian taxi board.
+Drivers tasked with touring for d’Luxe are registered passenger Victorian transport drivers and our cars are appropriately registered with the Commercial Passenger Vehicles Victoria.
 (Sadly, self-drive options are not possible due to insurance restrictions.)

 Can both cars be hired together?

 Yes.
 Most definitely – what could be better than doubling up two green mid-fifties Chevrolets?
 Look at our rates table and you will notice that a 10% reduction occurs when both cars are booked together.